“I have your back”

 “Never been in trouble”

 In DWI cases, what are mandatory drug and alcohol evaluations?

-For example, a lawyer unfamiliar with all the sections of NYS DWI law could practice in the local courts around Rochester for years and not realize that, for a Court to accept a plea to a first-time DWI or DWAI charge, one of four things must happen:
+A lawyer unfamiliar with all the sections of the NYS DWI law could practice in the local courts around Rochester for years and not realize that, for a Court to accept a plea to a first-time DWI or DWAI charge, one of four things must happen:

 - If the charge involves a BAC of less than .15%, the defendant must undergo a screening for alcohol or substance abuse and dependency prior to sentencing (VTL 1198-a(2)(a)); or